Siriusmart/youtube-tui/README.md

 > #### Done
 >
 > - Config files (mostly, more options will be added when I get to that part)
-> - Home page with its basic items
+> - Home and search page
 >
 > #### To do before release
 >
-> - Search filters
+> - All pages (video/playlist/channel info)
-> - All pages (search, video/playlist/channel info)
+> - Watch history
 > - Basically back to where it is before the rewrite

 ## Overview